Geomatys/demonstrate-nan-usage/README.md

 Using NaN in Java and C/C++ does not bring significant complexity compared to using "no data" sentinel values.
 NaN values are as reliable as "no data" values: payload cannot be lost during read and copy operations.
-On the other hand, using NaN provides a level of safety impossible to achieve with "no data" values, as accidental sentinel value pollution is impossible.
+On the other hand, using NaN provides a level of safety impossible to achieve with "no data" values, as developers are protected against accidental sentinel value pollution.

 ## Note on an optimization strategy (optional)
 `TestNaN` and `TestNodata` both use the same optimization strategy for selecting a missing reason in `UNKNOWN`, `NO_PASS`, `LAND`, and `CLOUD` precedence order.
 This demo exploits the facts that:

-1. All "no data" values used in this demo are greater than valid values.
+1. All "no data" values used in this demo are greater than all valid values.
-2. "No data" values are sorted with higher values for the reasons having precedence.
+2. Missing reasons having highest priority are assigned highest "No data" values.

 The combination of those two facts allows us to simply check for the maximal value, no matter if we have a mix of "no data" and real values.
 However, this trick would not work